philipobrien/ec2cmd/README.md

 `ec2> help` show interactive help

+`ec2> describe` describe instances associated with the account

 `ec2> list` list all elastic IPs for account in region

 `ec2> start <instance #>` start the corresponding instance